-5.7 SPI Quad-Output Read
+5.7 SPI Quad Output Read

-The SPI Quad-Output Read instruction supports frequencies of up to 104 MHz from 2.7V-3.6V and up to 80 MHz from 2.3V-3.6V.
-SST26VF032B requires the IOC bit in the Configuration register to be set to '1' prior to executing the command.
-Initiate SPI Quad-Output Read by executing an 8-bit command, 6BH, followed by address bits A[23:0] and a dummy byte.
+The SPI Quad Output Read instruction supports frequencies of up to 80 MHz or 104 MHz with additional dummy input cycles prior to first data byte output.
+SST26VF016B requires the IOC bit in the Configuration register to be set to '1' prior to executing the command.
+Initiate SPI Quad Output Read by executing an 8-bit command, 6BH, followed by address bits A[23-0] and a dummy byte.
 CE# must remain active-low for the duration of the SPI Quad Mode Read.
 See Figure 5-8 for the SPI Quad Output Read sequence.